a01287905-tech/Phase-1/README.md

 HOW TO USE:

+1. Initialize the program
+The program will ask the user brief personal information such as name, age and email.
+2. Subejct Selection: Math, Biology or History
+User will choose the topic they want help with.
+  If user chooses math, exapmles like Derivatives, Trigonometry, Trigonometic identites will be provided.
+(Then user can practice)
+  If user chooses history, a general histroy timeline will be provided.
+  If user chooses biology, the user can choose from the topics prvided and have a general concept.
+Based on the Subject, the program will provide general information, with examples to provide help for the students.
+5. Tutors and Tutoring
-Initialize the program, the program will ask a brief personal info Then to choose what topic you want help with: Math, Biology or History Depending on what subject you choose, with the Pandas Library, the code will provide a table with tutors and their email Then on the subject, there will be the topics and you can choose and/or ask for tips on how to study it
+Depending on what subject you choose, with the Pandas Library, the code will provide a table with tutors and their email.